Golden Vale, Sutton Forest

-Golden Vale is a heritage-listed farm and country residence at Golden Vale Road, Sutton Forest, Wingecarribee Shire, New South Wales, Australia.
-It was built from 1868 to 1869.
+Golden Vale is a heritage-listed farm and country residence at in the Southern Highlands region of New South Wales in Australia.
+Located on Golden Vale Road, Sutton Forest, it was built from 1868 to 1869.
 It is also known as Golden Valley.
 The property is owned by the National Trust of Australia (NSW).
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Golden Vale was originally called Golden Valley by ex-convict Thomas Wilmott when he was granted the land in 1842, a short distance from the west bank of the Medway Rivulet and below the western slopes of Mount Gingenbullen.
 After receiving his ticket-of-leave in 1822, Wilmott amassed some wealth and was a successful innkeeper in the Berrima district.
 He also became owner of several properties besides Golden Valley.

 It was subsequently purchased by Edward Carter, who had inherited substantial landholdings at Emu Creek from his father, Benjamin Carter in 1857.
 Edward Carter acquired further holdings, and by 1880 would also own the Bangadilly, Burganglo, Evandale, Joadja, Nandi, The Gap, Tugalong and Golden Vale estates.
 He also discovered kerosene shale in the Joadja Valley and began mining it c.
 1873, selling out in 1878.

 Edward Carter built the present Golden Vale homestead c. late 1860s to accommodate his wife and family.
 His youngest son was born there in 1870.

 The Golden Valley property was known for its annual kangaroo hunt which lasted for several days.
 A newspaper report in 1871 described a kangaroo hunt here: "The annual hunt at Nandi came of fon tuesday, wednesday and thursday last with the greatest success...Edward Carter Esq. of Golden Vale, Sutton, on whose estate this established annual meeting takes place.
 Thirty-two huntsmen, forty four dogs and forty-eight horses comprised the equipment and the grand total killed in the two and a half days was 76 kangaroos and 15 joeys".

 The Carter family had become important leaders in the district by the time Golden Valley homestead was built.
 In 1879 Alfred, Edward's eldest son, left Golden Vale and moved to the property Lake Edward at Crookwell.
 Edward and his sons ran sheep and cattle and bred some very fine horses at the Crookwell and Sutton Forest properties over the following years.

 By 1898 Alfred had married and managed all the family properties.
 Edward Carter died in 1903 and was buried at All Saints Church in Sutton Forest.
 He had seen his family fortune increase over the years and was able to leave each son a sizeable holding.

 In 1904 Alfred returned to live at Golden Valley with his wife and small son, Walter.
 Alfred died in 1922 and Walter left Golden Vale five years later to return to his original home at Crookwell.
 In 1939 Golden Valley was sold to Sir Phillip Goldfinch who retained the property until his death in 1943.